 Fiordland is one of only a few places throughout the world where you can view Black coral at shallow depths due to the fresh water layer sitting on top of the fiord.
-Crayfish and scallops (in season) abound with dive sites to suit virtually every diver.
+Crayfish abound with many other species with dive sites to suit virtually every diver.

-Fishing for Blue Cod as well as other species including Tuna makes for a pleasant way to spend some leisure time.
+Fishing for locally famous Blue Cod as well as other species makes for a pleasant way to spend some leisure time.